skylerspark/old-site-archives/README.md

 <br><br>
 My Page is current NOT FINISHED, but is more Stable then the old site, which couldnt run correctly in all screen sizes.
 <br><br>
-**Edit: Tested on Ipad and Ipad Pro, Both Screen Sizes are Functional right now, Iphones/other Phones are a little unsupported right now!**
+<b>Edit: Tested on Ipad and Ipad Pro, Both Screen Sizes are Functional right now, Iphones/other Phones are a little unsupported right now!</b>